nantes44-github/cryptoDisplay/README.md

 Third SCL to GP1 (the second pin on the left of the pico w) Fourth SDA to GP0 (the first on the left of the pico)

-if you are lost, look at google : "raspberry pico ssd1306 wiring" :-)
+if you are lost, look at google : "wems D1 I2C screen wiring" :-)

-## Loading code to pico
+## Loading code to board
 1 - get the code from "main.py" to your local computer 2 - download Thonny (IDE to code) from thonny.org
 3 - set all according to : https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/0